hongyehu/Machine_Learning_Quantum_State_Tomography/README.md

 `main.py` is the code for training the network.
 All adjustable arguments are stored in `args.py`.
 They can be displayed via `python main.py --help`

 Usually, a 80 qubits GHZ state can be efficiently learned with 80000 POVM experiments around 5 epochs.

+*char set* is the finite size of integers associated with POVM outcomes.
+For example, if you choose tetrahedral POVM, at each qubit we have four POVM measurements: M0, M1, M2, M3.
+Then we use 0, 1, 2, 3 to indicating the corresponding results.
+Then charset_length = 4.
+This is an analog of the dictionary set in the natural language processing.
 ```
 usage: main.py [-h] [--N N] [--Ns NS] [--state STATE] [--charset_length CHARSET_LENGTH]
                [--hidden_size HIDDEN_SIZE] [--num_layers NUM_LAYERS] [--dtype {float32,float64}]